natcap/invest.users-guide/source/habitat_risk_assessment.rst

 ================ ========================================================= ======================================================== ======================================================== ========

-c. **Intensity rating.** This criterion refers to the intensity of the stressor on a scale that is specific to each stressor and is relative within each study region.
+3. **Intensity rating.** This criterion refers to the intensity of the stressor on a scale that is specific to each stressor and is relative within each study region.
 For example, the intensity of nutrient-loading stress associated with netpen salmon aquaculture is related to the number of salmon in the farm, and how much waste is released into the surrounding environment.
 Similarly, the intensity of destructive shellfish harvesting is related to the number of harvesters and the harvest practices.

 We use the following categories to classify HIGH, MEDIUM and LOW intensity:

 ========= ============== ================ ============= ========
 \         High (3)       Medium (2)       Low (1)       No score
 ========= ============== ================ ============= ========
 Intensity High intensity Medium intensity Low intensity N/A
 ========= ============== ================ ============= ========

-d. **Management strategy effectiveness rating.** Management can limit the negative impacts of human activities on habitats.
+4. **Management strategy effectiveness rating.** Management can limit the negative impacts of human activities on habitats.
 For example, policies that require salmon aquaculturists to let their farms lie fallow may reduce the amount of waste released and allow nearby seagrasses to recover.
 Similarly, regulations that require a minimum height for overwater structures reduce the shading impacts of overwater structures on submerged aquatic vegetation.
 Thus, effective management strategies will reduce the exposure of habitats to stressors.
 The effectiveness of management of each stressor is scored relative to other stressors in the region on a scale of 1-3.

 We use the following categories to classify HIGH, MEDIUM and LOW management effectiveness: